 Phishing is a cyber-attack that uses disguised email as a weapon.
 The goal is to trick the email recipient into believing that the message is something they want or need — a request from their bank, for instance, or a note from someone in their company — and to click a link or download an attachment.
-What really distinguishes phishing is the form the message takes: the attackers masquerade as a trusted entity of some kind, often a real or plausibly real person, or a company the victim might do business with.
+What really distinguishes phishing is the form the message takes: the attackers masquerade as a trusted entity of some kind, often a real or plausibly real person, or a company that the victim might do business with.
 It is the most widespread and malicious, with phishing messages and techniques becoming increasingly sophisticated.
 This module trains the participants to spot techniques used by hackers and to guide them to do several procedural checks before opening links or attachments.

 Pharming attacks are typically widespread, where a hacker sends the same email to a multitude of recipients and waits to see which recipients take the bait.)
 Spear phishing attacks are onslaughts that are cleverly researched and that target an individuals’ weaknesses or Achilles heel (so to speak).
 With the advent of social media, people’s interests are publicly available to everyone for consumption.
 This makes the hacker’s task extremely easy when engineering a crafty spear-phishing attack.
 Whaling is a specific form of phishing that’s targeted at high-profile business executives, manager, and the like.
 It’s different from ordinary phishing in that with whaling, the emails or web pages serving the scam take on a more official or serious look and are usually targeting someone in particular.
 Examples of each attack are thoroughly explained in this module.